 If you are a driver in the Buckeye State, you want to know how to save money on Ohio car insurance.
 While there are several ways to lower your car insurance premiums, the best way to cut costs is to find Ohio car insurance with the cheapest rates.
 We have already evaluated the best car insurance companies in the industry.
 During our research, we were able to determine what auto insurance coverage would also be the cheapest for drivers in Ohio.

 Here’s what we found while looking for the cheapest car insurance.
-To get matched with the best Ohio car insurance rates, use our tool below for a free, personalized quote.
+To get matched with the best Ohio car insurance rates, use our tool above for a free, personalized quote.

 Cheapest Car Insurance Companies In Ohio

 According to our rate estimates for Ohio, USAA is the cheapest option for car owners.
 Nationwide, State Farm, and Erie follow close behind as affordable options for car insurance.

 According to the NAIC, Ohio car insurance rates in 2018 averaged $795 per year, which is significantly cheaper than the national average of $1,056.
 Here’s a breakdown of the coverage costs for car insurance in Ohio that year according to the Insurance Information Institute (III):